leplusorg/openid-connect-provider-debugger/README.md

 the authentication without any prompt.
 If you authenticate successfully, you should see a JSON document containing all the information received by the debugger from the OP.
-You can find more details (including the raw tokens) in the logs printed by the docker container.
+You can find more details (including the raw tokens) in the logs printed by the Docker container.

 A successful sign in would result in the display of a JSON document like this one: